 Bright and cheerful, Impatiens are a popular annual bedding plant.
-Their happiness to grow in shady areas of the garden has only helped their popularity.
-Also known as Busy Lizzies, Impatiens can also be grown in containers or as a houseplant.
+Impatiens plants can grow even in shady areas of the garden and this has only helped their popularity.
+Also known as Busy Lizzies, Impatiens plants can also be grown in containers or as a houseplant.

 Impatiens is latin for impatient.
-The plants were given this name because their ripe seed pods are prone to bursting open at the lightest touch.
+The Impatiens plants were given this name because their ripe seed pods were prone to bursting open at the lightest touch.
 Thus giving the impression that they are impatient.

 If you want to add a bit of color to a dark corner of your garden, Busy Lizzies are the obvious choice.
-This guide will take you through everything you need to know, from selecting a variety to planting and caring.
+This Impatiens guide will take you through everything you need to know, from selecting an Impatiens variety to planting and caring.

 Bright and colorful.
-Busy Lizzies willingness to grow in shady spots has helped to make them a popular bedding plant.
+Busy Lizzies willingness to grow in shady spots has helped to make the Impatiens plant a popular bedding plant.

 There are numerous varieties of Busy Lizzies available.
 One of the most popular varieties is Impatiens walleriana, this includes the Super Elfin cultivars.
 These are short flowers with a prolific spreading habit.
 They are also available in a range of pastel shades.

 The Swirl Series is another walleriana cultivar.
 These pretty orange and pink flowers have a distinctive red outline.

 Another common variety is the Tom Thumb Series (Impatiens balsamina).
 This is a dwarf Impatiens variety that produces large double flowers in a range of bright colors.

 New Guinea (Impatiens hawkeri) produce large flowers in a range of colors.
 New Guinea Impatiens are also happy to grow in full sun positions.

 Busy Lizzies are available in a range of shades and patterns.
 This has helped to cement their popularity in the flower garden.